actions/runner/docs/preview/yamlgettingstarted-endpoints.md

-# YAML getting started - Endpoints (internal only, public preview soon)
+# YAML getting started - Endpoints

 Endpoints can be specified by name.
 For example,